wesnjazz/CS377_chatsystem/README.md

 4. <b>git pull</b> (Update your branch)
 5. <b>git merge develop</b> (Merge develop branch into your branch)
 6. <b>git push</b>
-   push again to make your change(merging) being published into github.
+   Here you push again to make your change(merging) being published into github.
-   Now you are up-to-date and ready to develop next level!
+   Now you are up-to-date with the main work flow and ready to develop next level!
 </pre>

 ###